 The District adopts an annual budget for the general fund and special revenue funds as required by legislation.
-The general fund budget is amended three times during the fiscal year to assure all stakeholders are continually aware of the changes to the districts available resources.
+The general fund budget is amended three times during the fiscal year to ensure all stakeholders are continually aware of the district's available resources changes.

-A comprehensive evaluation of all buildings' infrastructure needs was performed a number of years ago and was updated in 2021-22 fiscal year.
-This facility assessment included an evaluation of the electrical and mechanical systems, roofing, plumbing, site, sidewalks, parking lots, heating and cooling, as well as life safety issues.
+A comprehensive evaluation of all buildings' infrastructure needs was performed several years ago and was updated in 2021-22 fiscal year.
+This facility assessment included evaluating the electrical and mechanical systems, roofing, plumbing, site, sidewalks, parking lots, heating and cooling, and safety issues.

-In November 2012, the Royal Oak Community approved a 1 mill sinking fund that provides a dedicated revenue source to renovate our facilities.
-These renovations will support and improve the construction and renovation projects that occurred in 2021-22.
+In November 2012, the Royal Oak Community approved a 1 mill sinking fund that provides a dedicated revenue source to renovate our facilities for 10 years.
+In November 2022, the community renewed and restored the sinking fund to 1 mill for 10 years.

-In November 2017 the voters of Royal Oak supported a \$59.9 million dollar bond.
-The first series of bonds in the amount of \$23,725,000 were sold in January 2018 with interest and principal paid over 10 years.
+In November 2017, the voters of Royal Oak supported a \$59.9 million bond.
+The first series of bonds for \$23,725,000 were sold in January 2018 with interest and principal paid over 10 years.
 Work began in the spring of 2018 on the athletic plaza at Royal Oak High School.
-During the 2018-19 year renovations began on Royal Oak High School, Oak Ridge Elementary and Keller Elementary.
-The second and final series of bonds in the amount of \$33,029,835 were sold in January 2020 with interest and principal paid over 8 years.
-During the 2019-20 year renovations began at Oakland Elementary and the work continued at Royal Oak High School.
-During the 2020-21 year renovations began at Addams Elementary and Upton Elementary.
-The final phase of the projects began during the 2021-22 year at Northwood Elementary, Royal Oak Middle School, Churchill Community Education Building and the Maintenance & Transportation Center.
+During the 2018-19 year, renovations began on Royal Oak High School, Oak Ridge Elementary, and Keller Elementary.
+The second and final series of bonds for \$33,029,835 were sold in January 2020 with interest and principal paid over 8 years.
+During the 2019-20 year, renovations began at Oakland Elementary, and the work continued at Royal Oak High School.
+The 2020-21 year renovations began at Addams Elementary and Upton Elementary.
+The final phase of the projects began during the 2021-22 year at Northwood Elementary, Royal Oak Middle School, Churchill Community Education Building, and the Maintenance & Transportation Center.

-Since the current State funding system so closely ties our revenue to student enrollment, the District's enrollment projection efforts have utilized an outside firm with expertise in enrollment forecasting.
+Since the current State funding system closely ties our revenue to student enrollment, the District's enrollment projection efforts have utilized an outside firm with expertise in enrollment forecasting.
 These forecasts have had a very high correlation to actual results.
-The importance of an established long-range planning process and model, with extremely accurate enrollment projections, will continue to be especially important in upcoming years.
+The importance of an established long-range planning process and model, with extremely accurate enrollment projections, will continue to be especially important in the upcoming years.

-Since student enrollment is so critical to the District's financial well-being, several short and long term initiatives have been developed to address this key issue.
-Once again, the District was a successful participant in the Schools of Choice Program during fiscal 2022.
-This program allows students residing in other Oakland County districts to enroll in our District.
-This program has enabled the District to generate revenue to maintain programs despite a decline in resident students.
-For fiscal year 2022, this program used a targeted, space available and grade specific approach.
+Since student enrollment is critical to the District's financial well-being, several short- and long-term initiatives have been developed to address this issue.
+Once again, the District successfully participated in the Schools of Choice Program during fiscal 2023.
+This program allows students in other Oakland County districts to enroll in our District.
+This program has enabled the District to generate revenue to maintain programs despite declining resident students.
+For the fiscal year 2023, this program used a targeted, space-available, and grade-specific approach.

 Other long-term initiatives have been implemented to maintain student enrollment.
-These include: An Early Childhood Center that provides Child Care and Preschool services and introduces families to Royal Oak Schools at an early age.
-Numerous other initiatives have also been implemented, some of which included Board of Education and citizen based advisory committees, community-based decision-making on facility consolidation, efforts in District-wide public relations and marketing, and curriculum updates.
+These include an Early Childhood Center that provides Child Care and Preschool services and introduces families to Royal Oak Schools at an early age.
+Numerous other initiatives have also been implemented, some of which included Board of Education and citizen-based advisory committees, community-based decision-making on facility consolidation, efforts in District-wide public relations and marketing, and curriculum updates.